Surfboard: Sizing

 Traditionally board lengths have been sized according to the height of the surfer, meaning in general that longer boards would be recommended for taller surfers.
 Standard dimensions for board size has for long been the board's length, width and thickness.
 More recently however, the weight of the surfer has also started to be taken into account, meaning in general that a heavier surfer would be recommended a board with more volume.

 Parts

 Bottom

-The surface of the board that rests on the water is usually concave but sometimes convex.
-The bottom can also feature channels and other planing features shaped into the board in order to maximize or direct water flow across the board's bottom surface.
+The surface of the board that rests on the water is usually flat or concave but sometimes convex.
+The bottom can also feature channels, chines, steps and other planing features shaped into the board in order to maximize, direct or alter water flow across the board's bottom surface.

 Concave

 Modern surfboards often contain multiple contours on the bottom of the board, termed concaves.
 These concaves have different uses and vary among different types of surfboards.
 Most concaves on the modern shortboard begin about 30 cm back from the nose of the board on the bottom and then carry out through the middle to the tail of the surfboard.
 The purpose of concave is to direct water through the fins of the surfboard.
 Surfboard shapers sometimes experiment with concaves to create different drive and response characteristics on each individual surfboard.